What should you bring to your doctor's visit?

 - Do you notice that anything causes the discomfort?
 Do you feel it after eating, after exercise or at night?

 - What relieves the discomfort?
 Rest, medications, position?

 Pain from coronary artery disease is usually felt in the chest, but may also be felt in the arms, shoulders, back or jaw.
-It may range from a slight discomfort or feeling of pressure to feeling of heaviness or unbearable pain.
+It may range from a slight discomfort or feeling of pressure to a feeling of heaviness or unbearable pain.
 Sweating, nausea, vomiting, lightheadedness, anxiety and shortness of breath occur along with the discomfort.